fifikim/books-cli/README.md

   - Finish README file w/ preview gif & installation instructions

 - Wins:
+  - 🤞 Researched packaging and distributing Python projects & hopefully did it right!

 - Blockers:
+  - Spent a lot of time on the tic-tac-toe code review, so wasn't able to get to testing mocks.
+Going to keep working on this after I submit, and hopefully will have the opportunity to submit more thorough tests with my revision.

 ## Future Implementation <a name = "future"></a>